-It will be the responsibility of the health and safety officer to ensure new equipment meets the appropriate standards and conforms to all health and safety requirements.
+It will be the responsibility of the Health and Safety Officer to ensure new equipment meets the appropriate standards and conforms to all health and safety requirements.
 A health and safety technician will be consulted if necessary.

-Any portable electrical equipment will be visually inspected on a daily basis by the site manager and undergo PAT at intervals suitable for the type of equipment and its frequency of use.
+Any portable electrical equipment will be visually inspected by the Site Supervisor and undergo PAT at intervals suitable for the type of equipment and its frequency of use.
 Any items brought into school by staff must be PAT tested before use.